 - Directors must familiarise themselves with the objects of MCE contained in the Memorandum of Association, and also have a copy of the Articles to consult.
 They must administer MCE in accordance with these documents. - Directors must meet as often as is necessary for the proper administration of MCE.
-In any case, Directors should attend a minimum of three out of four Board meetings a year. - Directors should travel to a programmes location. - Directors should contribute financially to support the work of Mercy Corps. - Directors should bring a fair and open-minded view to all discussions of the Board and ensure that all decisions are made in the charity's best interests. - All Directors should be able to represent and promote Mercy Corps at the most senior level of the private and public sectors. - Directors must not act in any way which brings their personal interests into conflict of those of MCE, nor can they benefit personally from their Directorship.
+In any case, Directors should attend a minimum of two out of three Board meetings a year. - Directors should travel to the field. - Directors should contribute financially to support the work of Mercy Corps. - Mercy Corps must be one of the Board Directors' top three non-professional activities. - Directors should bring a fair and open-minded view to all discussions of the Board and ensure that all decisions are made in the charity's best interests. - All Directors should be able to represent and promote Mercy Corps at the most senior level of the private and public sectors. - Directors must not act in any way which brings their personal interests into conflict of those of MCE, nor can they benefit personally from their Directorship.
 They are, however, entitled to reasonable out of pocket expenses.